helidon-io/helidon/metrics/api/README.md

 Developers of new metrics-capable components should see the Helidon SE metrics guide (part 2) on developing metrics-capable compoments.

 ## Overview
-Helidon SE provides two related metrics components:
+Helidon SE provides these related metrics components:
-* `helidon-metrics` - The full-featured implementation of Helidon SE metrics.
+* `helidon-metrics` - The full-featured implementation of Helidon SE metrics and the support for the web service endpoint `/metrics`.
 * `helidon-metrics-api` -
   New component, containing the public interface to Helidon SE metrics for Helidon SE apps and components.
   This component also includes "no-op" implementations of those interfaces which allow apps and components to create, register, look-up, and remove metrics in metrics registries.
   The implementations of metric types (counters, timers, etc.) in this component _do not update_.
+* `helidon-metrics-service-api` - New component, containing the public interface to support for the metrics endpoint.

-The new module contains interfaces for `RegistryFactory` and `MetricsSupport` which are API-compatible with their counterpart classes in `helidon-metrics`.
+The `helidon-metrics-api` module contains interfaces for `RegistryFactory` and `MetricsSupport` which are API-compatible with their counterpart classes in `helidon-metrics`.
 With minimal coding changes, components can be converted to become metrics-capable.